yusuphiqbal/yusuphiqbal/README.md

 ### Yusuph Iqbal

-I am a software engineer with experience in developing web and mobile apps.
-I excel in every stage of the software development life cycle, including design, coding, debugging, testing and maintenance.
-I'm an expert in devising innovative and tailored solutions to assist businesses to achieve their goals in a variety of industries.
+Hi, I’m Yusuph Iqbal, a results-driven Software Engineer with over 5 years of experience designing and developing scalable web and mobile applications.
+I specialize in building robust systems using React, Node.js, Python, and more.

+Some of my career highlights include:
+- 🚀 Designed and developed [TotalVFD](https://totalvfd.co.tz/), a Virtual Fiscal Device platform, enabling 1,200+ businesses to streamline TRA compliance.
+- 📱 Built mobile and web apps for logistics, fuel management, and multimedia streaming platforms.

+I’m passionate about solving complex problems and delivering user-friendly solutions that drive efficiency and growth.
+Let’s connect to build something impactful!

 ### Currently working on
 - Building the best social media platfom in Tanzania